-Walks won’t stop – we’ll take neighbourhood walks on both the Christmas Eve and New Year’s Eve Sundays, because… why not?!
+Sure, winter is almost here, but our walks won’t stop.
+We’ll take neighbourhood or downtown walks on both Christmas Eve and New Year’s Eve Sundays, because… why not?!

 In January, we’ll take a later trip west for a tasty afternoon tea in an historical inn.
-(Yes, really! or perhaps I should say, “At last!”
-We’ve been planning that for a couple of years.)
+(Really! or perhaps I should say, “At last!”
+We’ve planned that for a couple of years.)

-And, soon: we’ll see this year’s installations of Ice Breakers, Winter Stations, and a new one: Light Fest!
-Stay tuned.
+Soon: we’ll visit this year’s offerings of several interesting public art installations: Ice Breakers (on Queen’s Quay), Winter Stations (on The Beach), and a new one: Light Fest!
+Stay tuned for details.
 Cool stuff along the water.
+Pun intended, I suppose.
 Plenty of great winter walking, just ahead!